 If you want to increase your store’s customer lifetime value, you realize its importance on your bottom line and customer relationships.
-CLV is essential for profitability.
+Customer lifetime value is essential for profitability.

 That’s the spirit!
 We love helping ecommerce entrepreneurs build financially strong and sustainable businesses.

-So, the formula we use for calculating CLV is
+So, the formula we use for calculating customer lifetime value is

 CLV = avg. order value x avg. number of orders